-This is my method, and it works everytime.
-I take the broom and cheerfully sweep everything that isn’t nailed to the floor out into the hallway.
-I try to smile and not rant even when the broom gets stuck under the bed on last year’s swim suit, an abundance of forgotten toys, and piles of laundry.
+This is my method, and it works every time.
+Cheerfully sweeping everything that isn’t nailed to the floor out into the hallway, I try to smile and not rant when the broom gets stuck under the bed on last year’s swim suit, an abundance of forgotten toys, and piles of laundry.
 I continue sweeping until the room is shiny and I am trapped by a nearly impassible doorway.

-Then I tell my sweet, messy, baby-child that I will set a timer for 20 minutes during which she chooses what items from the hall to put away neatly in her room.
+Then I tell my sweet, messy, baby-child that I will set a timer for 20 minutes during which she can choose which items from the hall to put away neatly in her room.
 Whatever she no longer wants or needs and leaves in the hall, I will bag up for the donation bin or trash cans.

 Homeschooling Can Get Like That Dirty Room